 Another common automotive defect comes with the gas tank.
 Defectively designed vehicles, or vehicles with defectively designed gas tanks both can be very dangerous, because the fuel can catch fire, and cause serious damage to the vehicle and/or serious injury or death to the occupants.
 In many cases, gas tank fires result from excess gasoline being released from the tank after a crash.
 This can happen when the filler neck is pulled out of the tank, or when the guarding around the tank fails and the tank becomes punctured in a crash.
 In either case, this may be due to a defective gas tank.

-Another major source of automotive defects is tires.
-The most common types of tire defects are delamination or detread, both of which involves the various layers of steel belts separating from each other and the outside tread.
+Another major source of automotive defects, are tires.
+The most common types of tire defects are delamination or detread, both of which involve the various layers of steel belts separating from each other and the outside tread.
 Whenever large strips of tread, or even smaller chunks of the tire separate from the tire while the vehicle is driving down the highway, the likelihood of a blowout, which is a sudden and dangerous loss in air pressure, is severely increased, as is the driver’s ability to control the vehicle.
 Both of these circumstances create a very dangerous situation and make a defective tire accident a much greater possibility.

 Contact Our San Antonio Automotive Defect Injury Lawyer

-If you have been seriously injured or you have lost a loved one in any sort of the vehicle crash, an automotive defect may have been the cause.
+If you have been seriously injured or you have lost a loved one in any sort of vehicle crash, an automotive defect may have been the cause.
 Too often, the victims of accidents caused by automotive defects have no idea that the defect was a cause of their injuries.
-For an experienced San Antonio personal injury lawyer contact Hill Law Firm for a free case evaluation!
+For an experienced San Antonio car accident lawyer contact Hill Law Firm for a free case evaluation!